The Department of Civil & Environmental Engineering offers B.S.E in Civil Engineering and B.S.E. in Environmental Engineering.

 The minor in Business Administration for Civil & Environmental Engineering is the most popular minor for Civil Engineering students and is also available for Environmental Engineering students.
 Many Civil and Environmental engineers are engaged in the enterprise of business.
 Therefore, a minor in Business Administration for Civil & Environmental Engineering often is a valuable credential.

-An accelerated BSE/MSE program is available to academically qualified students.
+The BSE/MSE program is available to academically qualified students.
 This program allows students to count two appropriate graduate courses for both undergraduate and graduate credit.
-Application to the five-year program is made during the second semester of the junior year.
-A minimum grade point average of 3.0 based upon the first five semesters of grades, is required for admission into the program.
+Application to the program is made during the second semester of the junior year.
+A minimum grade point average of 3.000 based upon the first five semesters of grades, is required for admission into the program.
 For more information, see the graduate catalog.

 For additional information about programs contact the Department of Civil & Environmental Engineering.